nielshojen/github_pull_service/README.md

-Teamplate to versioned automated pull from repo
+Template to versioned automated pull from repo